Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Rational Inverse Reasoning

-Inverse reasoning casts few-shot learning as the inference of explanation programs $\mathcal{E}$ from demonstration data $D$.
-Three challenges arise: \begin{itemize} \item Devising a score that measures how well a candidate $\mathcal{E}$ explains $D$ in the presence of suboptimal execution and continuous state and action spaces, probabilistically interpreted as $p(D|\mathcal{E})$. \item Encoding a prior $p(\mathcal{E})$ that captures the human common-sense probability of various objectives in the world. \item Devising computationally efficient mechanisms for capturing (and maximizing) the posterior $p(\mathcal E|D)$ when the space of possible $\mathcal{E}$ is large and the forward reasoning path for evaluating $p(D|\mathcal{E})$ is complex. \end{itemize} We address these difficulties by (1) extending the notion of bounded rationality to our hierarchical model of physical reasoning; (2) using a large vision language model as a repository of human common-sense knowledge and taking advantage of its ability to write code as output; and (3) combining top-down and bottom-up proposals in an iterative coarse-to-fine inference scheme.
-We address each of these points in detail in the following sections.
+assuming conditional independence of the demonstration trajectories $\tau$ given the explanation program $E$ (our representation of demonstrator intent).
+Three challenges arise in the inference process: \begin{enumerate} \item Devising a tractable likelihood score $p(D \mid E)$ that measures how well a candidate $E$ explains $D$ in the presence of suboptimal execution and continuous state and action spaces. \item Encoding a prior $p(E)$ that captures the human common-sense probability of various objectives in the world. \item Finding computationally efficient mechanisms for capturing (and maximizing) the posterior $p(E \mid D)$ when the space of explanation programs $\mathcal{E}$ is infinite and planning for evaluating $p(D \mid E)$ is computationally complex. \end{enumerate} We address these challenges by (1) extending the notion of bounded rationality to our hierarchical model of physical reasoning in a tractable manner; (2) using a large vision language model as a proposal distribution and taking advantage of its ability to write code as output; and (3) combining top-down and bottom-up proposals in an iterative refinement inference scheme.